rhcodes9/RoNy-s-Store-Point-of-System-/README.md

 # RoNy-s-Store-Point-of-System-
 A system with a selling module that includes accurate computations, clear product categories, and automatic data output.
 It has a maintenance module with expiration tracking and buttons to add or delete records.
 The sales report automatically calculates total payments based on the stored transaction data.

-**Application Features**
+📱 Application Features

-1. Sales / Computation Page
+🧮 Sales & Computation Page

-The first page is used for selling and automatic computations.
+The first page is used for selling products with automatic computations.
 Products are organized by categories.
-For example, if you select the Drinks category, only drink products will be displayed.
+For example, when the Drinks category is selected, only drink products will be displayed.

-This page shows:
+- This page includes:

-Total sales amount
+- Total sales amount

-Total profit
+- Total profit
+- Customer payment input

-Customer payment and calculated change
+- Automatically calculated change

-All calculations are done automatically to make the selling process faster and easier.
+- All computations are handled automatically to ensure fast, accurate, and efficient transactions.

-2. Product Expiration Management
+⏰ Product Expiration Management

-The second page manages product expiration dates.
+The second page is designed to manage product expiration dates.
-It provides alerts or reminders when a product is already expired.
+It provides alerts or reminders when products are already expired.

 Features include:

-Adding products with categories and expiration dates
+- Adding products with categories and expiration dates

-Automatic expiration notifications
+- Automatic expiration notifications

-Editing product information
+- Editing product information

-Deleting products if there are errors or no longer needed

-3. Sales Report
+- Deleting products with incorrect or outdated data This helps prevent selling expired products and keeps inventory organized.

-The third page is the Sales Report section.
+📊 Sales Report

-It displays the total profit and sales within a selected time range, such as:
+The third page displays the Sales Report, showing total sales and profit within a selected time range, such as:

-Daily
+- Daily

-Weekly
+- Weekly

-Monthly
+- Monthly

-This helps track business performance over time.
+This feature helps users monitor business performance and analyze sales trends over time.